premchander-revature/interviewquestions/Java Automation/testing-automation.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-XPath, also known as XML Path, used to locate any element in a web page using its tag name, ID, CSS class, and so on.
+XPath, also known as XML Path, is used to locate any element in a web page using its tag name, ID, CSS class, and so on.

 The basic format of XPath in Selenium is explained below.
 ```